-Future looking businesses should ensure that the eCommerce platform that they choose supports not only current business initiatives but is flexible enough to support any future growth as well.
-Looking for a platform that is built with MACH architecture ensures agility and extensibility for years to come.
+Future looking businesses should ensure that the e-commerce platform that they choose supports not only current business initiatives but is flexible enough to support any future growth as well.
+Investing in a platform that is built with MACH architecture ensures agility and extensibility for years to come.